intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 Develop your interface asset using the squeleton or read the documentation of `@intuiface/core`

 Then run `npm run build` to build in production or `npm run build:debug` to be able to debug your interface asset.

+## Development

+About decorators or types please read the [Intuiface Core Documentation](../../../core/README.md)